qDihydrogen/notechad/README.md

-notechad (v.
-0.0.1) is a free primitive text editor written in Python 3(.9) and Pygame.
+notechad is a free primitive text editor written in Python 3(.9) and Pygame.

 ## installation
 there are two ways to run notechad.
 ### .exe file
-running the .exe file should be all that is necessary.
+running the .exe file should be all that is necessary. the latest version of notechad can be found [here](https://github.com/qDihydrogen/notechad/releases)
 ### .py file
 to run the python file, you should have the most recent version of Python 3 ([download](https://python.org/downloads)). it is likely that some less recent versions of Python will work. do note that it will not work if you have a version of Python 3 that is below 3.5 as this program uses f-strings which were introduced in 3.5.

 using pip in the terminal, you may now enter one of the following to install Pygame:

 `pip install pygame`

 `pip3 install pygame`

 `python -m pip install pygame`

 `python3 -m pip install pygame`

 this is the library that notechad uses for graphics to show.